 I continue to emphasize the term "on paper," because the Commonwealth is statutorily responsible for paying pensions and other postemployment benefits (OPEB); the impact on our net position is due to an accounting pronouncement.
-Our liquid assets are still available to the college for appropriate use as determined by the Board.
-The implementation of these pronouncements is GASB's approach for improving the consistency of financial reporting by governments and government entities/agencies.
+Our liquid assets are still available to the college for appropriate use as improving the consistency of financial reporting by governments and government entities/agencies.
 It appears that the Commonwealth intends to recover these amounts through increases to the fringe benefit rate charged on Trust Funded salaries over time.
 We believe it is prudent to redefine the definition of our reserves to exclude the effect of the GASB pronouncements.